eyecatchup/GWT_IndexStatus-php/README.md

 The latest stable version can be downloaded from the downloads tab, or using the following link:
 https://github.com/downloads/eyecatchup/GWT_IndexStatus-php/GWT_IndexStatus-php-1.0.0.zip

-## Usage
+## Usage - Get Started

 To get started, the steps are as follows:

- - Download the php file GWT_IndexStatus.php.
+ - Download the Zip file (<a href="https://github.com/downloads/eyecatchup/GWT_IndexStatus-php/GWT_IndexStatus-php-1.0.0.zip">click here</a>) and unzip it.
- - Create a folder and add the GWT_IndexStatus.php script to it.
+ - Create a folder and add the GWT_IndexStatus.php script from the extracted Zip to it.

 ### Authentication